LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-public-library-stats.md

 >> If the information being sought is reasonably accessible by other means it is exempt from disclosure [...]
 The fact that a fee is payable does not preclude the use of this exemption.

-This is CIPFA claiming that because people can come to them for data on public libraries (£650), the library service does not have to provide their own data.
+This is CIPFA claiming that because people can go to them for data on public libraries (£650), the library service does not have to provide their own data.

 >> any disclosure that is likely to prejudice CIPFA's commercial interest can be regarded as sufficient ground for exemption.